Kinesis Advantage2 Silver Contoured USB Keyboard

 Selected But Not Shown

 Designed for advanced ergonomics, the Advantage2 Silver Contoured USB Keyboard by Kinesis is your go-to when trying to reduce repetitive stress injuries at work.
 It's contoured to fit the natural position of the wrists and hands, banishing the old way of awkward typing.
-With traditional QWERTY layout or the newer DVORAK layout, you can type comfortably, your way.
-This model comes upgraded with silver metallic finish, making it a stylish and practical addition to your workspace.
+With traditional QWERTY layout or the newer Dvorak layout, you can type comfortably, your way.
+This model comes upgraded with a silver gloss finish, making it a stylish and practical addition to your workspace.

-- Keypads are sculpted and concave to fit the varying lengths of your fingers
+- Concave key wells are sculpted to fit the varying lengths of your fingers

 - Compatible with the Kinesis Numeric keypad